dsc-courses/dsc10-2026-fa/syllabus.md

 ## 🚦 Getting Started

-Make sure to complete the four items listed below by **Thursday, April 2nd at 11:59PM**.
+Make sure to complete the four items listed below by **Tuesday, September 29th at 11:59PM**.
 If you join the course late, these items are due at 11:59PM the day after you join the class.

-1. Join [Campuswire][campuswirejoin] (join code: 6479).
+1. Join [Campuswire][campuswirejoin] (join code: 4942).
 2. Check if you can access [Gradescope][gradescope].
-If not, send a private message to the instructional staff on Campuswire with your name, PID, and email address, so that we can add you and you can submit assignments.
+If not, make a private post on Campuswire with your name, Triton Student Number, and email address, so that we can add you and you can submit assignments.
 3. Read the syllabus and course website and complete the [Syllabus Check][syllabuscheck].
 4. Fill out the [Welcome Survey][welcome].